*Warning: Full spoilers ahead for The Rings of Power season 2 episode 8.*

 Advertisement

-The finale episode saw the last of Sauron/Annatar's deception of the Elven smith Celebrimbor (Charles Edwards), a betrayal from the Orcs, and, finally, the reveal we've been waiting for as The Stranger's (Daniel Weyman) true identity was finally unveiled.
+Episode 8 saw a tense Sauron-Galadriel fight, the conclusion of Sauron’s season-long deception of the Elven smith Celebrimbor (Charles Edwards), and the reveal we've all been waiting for as The Stranger's (Daniel Weyman) true identity was finally unveiled.

-As we wait for a potential season 3, here's everything you need to know about The Rings of Power season 2 episode 8.
+As we wait for a potential season 3, here's a recap of The Rings of Power season 2 episode 8.

-The Rings of Power season 2 ending explained: Who is The Stranger?
+The Rings of Power season 2 episode 8 ending explained: Who is the Stranger in the finale?

 We're reunited with The Stranger midway through the episode, when he's approached by The Dark Wizard (Ciaran Hinds) – who suddenly seems strangely friendly.